onekiloparsec/SwiftAA/README.md

 One could argue in favor of another pure-Swift layer, to hide these naming constraints, and use more of the Swift power and type safety.
 However, it would imply to maintain 2 layers instead of 1.
 Given the size of the concerned public...
-I would prefer to concentrate efforts on the aformentionned Swift library built atop SwiftAA rather than this extra layer.
+I would prefer to concentrate efforts on the aforementioned Swift library built atop SwiftAA rather than this extra layer.

 The first version of SwiftAA (tags 1.0+) was written with NSObject class methods, which is probably no more efficient that pure C-functions.
 It just happened that I wrote this with objects.
 However, it *is* totally inefficient to allocate thousands of coordinates instances one might need